flawlesstech/squadgoals/cash/README.md

 ### Executive Package - $2,000

 > Our nicest, most popular package!
+The nicest one we've ever seen!

 - Attend the exclusive Flawless Tech Conference for Women, but as a cisgender man!